 The Parties agrees to the following revisions to the Collective Agreement as pertains to Peace Officers:

+.

 1.)
-Hours of Work

-The normal hours of work for Peace Officers shall be based on the following criteria:

-(a) Normal maximum daily hours of work shall mean ten (10) hours per day;

-(b) Number of weeks in shift-cycle: 2;

-(c) Maximum consecutive days of work per calendar week: 4;

-(d) Normal shifts: Shift 1- Monday to Thursday 0700 to 1700

-Shift 2 - Wednesday to Saturday 1100 to 2100

-(e) Normal weekly hours of work: 40.

-2.)
-Entitlements

-Employees working the extended workday schedule shall have all benefits and entitlements calculated and applied to ensure no loss or gain in employee entitlements and accruals.

-3.)
-Protective Clothin (Uniform and Equipment)
+Protective Clothing (Uniform and Equipment)

 Uniform and/or safety equipment shall be supplied, maintained and replaced to employees as required by the employer at no cost to the employee.
 All Peace Officers shall wear the complete uniform and required equipment during scheduled working hours, including Court time and off-duty training.